Ultimate Guide To WordPress RSS

 Display Full Text Or Summary Of Posts In Your RSS Feed

-Another setting in your WP Reading Settings section that affects your feeds is whether to display articles in your feed as full text, or just a summary …
+The other setting in your WP Reading Settings section that affects your RSS feed is whether to display each article in a feed as full text, or a summary …

-(Reading Settings – Display ‘Full Text’ or ‘Summary’ for each article in your RSS feed)
+WP Reading Settings - Display 'Full Text' or 'Summary' for each article in your RSS feed

 Post Excerpts can also affect how the content in your feed displays …